zuixjs/cdnjs/sparseCheckout.md

 `$ git remote add origin ///home/peter/cdnjs.old`

-5. Pull things into your new repo with shallow pull, for example, set depth to 10:
+5.Pull things into your new repo with shallow pull, for example, set depth to 10:

 `$ git pull origin master --depth 10`